dli-invest/conscrap/README.md

 # conscrap
 conversation scrapper for ceo, yahoo finance and eventually stockhouse ( eventually)

+~~ DISCLAIMER YAHOO FINANCE HAS UPDATED THEIR FORMAT AND I WILL FIX THESE TESTS AND CODE NOW ~~

 Since I have been very good at keeping up at ceo.ca conversations, I will make the initial package only scan yahoo finance pages.

 ```